 • Best for: Multi-layer tear-offs and small commercial roofs

-The 30-yard bin handles larger tear-offs, so crews avoid a second trip and finish faster.
+The 30-yard bin handles larger tear-offs to avoid a second haul-out that would delay crew demobilization.

 Asphalt Shingle Weight and Tonnage Planning